 Welding and Fabrication

-Naylors Custom Metal Cutting takes welding a little too seriously sometimes, for instance we TIG welded lawn decorations for 5 plus years because the process was cleaner, penetration was easily manipulated, and appearance was superior.
+Naylor's Custom Metal Cutting takes welding a little too seriously sometimes, for instance we TIG welded lawn decorations for 5 plus years because the process was cleaner, penetration was better, and the appearance was superior.
 Well, maybe that was overkill..
 But everything we sold looked like it was welded by a good hand.
-But probably no one even noticed, haha but we didn't care, those are the best welded pumpkins in the great state of Wisconsin no question.
-So that's the sort of pervasive hyper-sensitivity to quality that's leaked into all aspects of our company
+Probably no one even noticed, haha but we didn't care, those are the best welded pumpkins in the great state of Wisconsin no question.
+And even today we use certified Starrett machine squares to check our corners; again overkill?
+But that's just who we are and it's just sort of pervasive hyper-sensitivity to quality that's present in all aspects of our company.

-We can weld any common material, stainless steel, carbon steel, stainless alloys, any aluminium alloy, castings steel and aluminum, we've done a little brazing and a little copper.
+We can join any common material; stainless steel alloys, carbon steel alloys, any aluminum alloy, aluminum and steel castings, we've done a little brazing and a little copper.
 So we're pretty well versed in our materials, but we're also pretty well versed in our processes and where to use them.
-We use spray transfer MIG for the most part because we position our parts for easy welding.
+We use spray transfer MIG for the most part because we like the results and don't mind positioning parts.
 Stainless steel TIG is our second most commonly used process, we do a lot of stainless frames for food processing companies.
-Short circuit on carbon steel is probably most common actually, but only by volumn, we churn out a lot of tanks and tank stands.
+Short circuit on carbon steel is probably most common actually, but only by volume, we churn out a lot of tanks and tank stands for the aquaponics industry.
 But if we were to compare processes by how many feet of weld, no doubt spray transfer.